Sunday, December 15, 2024

 Game Length: 30 minutes maybe?

 Scattergories is goated.
 But Milana already knew that.
 Hopefully Cecil already knew that too, but if you didn't I hope you learn it soon because it's true.
+I suppose Scattergories definitely works better with more than 2, though, now that I think about it.

 Wingspan